DIR® Glossary of Terms

 Affect also refers to emotional messaging.
-The use of facial expressions, gestures, body language and tone of voice to express ideas and emotions.
-In this instance, it is important that the ‘affect’ is sincere expression of emotional experience rather than ‘acting’ or ‘clowning’.
+The use of facial expressions, gestures, body language, and tone of voice to express ideas and emotions.
+In this instance, it is important that the ‘affect’ is a sincere expression of emotional experience rather than ‘acting’ or ‘clowning’.

-Agency: A sense of agency refers to the individual’s awareness of his/her own potential to initiate and create change in his/her own world and in the world of others.
+Agency: A sense of agency refers to the individual’s awareness of their own potential to initiate and create change in their own world and the world of others.

 Auditory: This sensory system provides information about sounds in the environment as well as our own voices (via bone conduction) and some interoceptive sounds (see ‘interoception’ below).

 Circle of Communication: A completed cycle of response between two people, where the learner opens or initiates the communication, receives a response, and closes the communication contingently (see below).
-Circles of communication require and promote awareness of the learner’s own actions (cause and effect), and therefore facilitate development of intent.
+Circles of communication require and promote awareness of the learner’s actions (cause and effect) and therefore facilitate the development of intent.